m2osw/snapwebsites/README.md

 Especially, the library includes the `snap_communicator` class which handles the network in all the other tools that require access to the network.
 This class can parse and process messages as they arrive at a client or a server.
+It is very much like an RPC system.

 ## snapbase

-A few scripts that are required by many of the other packages.
+A few scripts and configuration files that are required by many of the other packages.

 ## snapserver

 The `snapserver` is the main binary that makes Snap! function.
-It handles requires that are passed to it from Apache (through `snapcgi`).
+It handles requests that are passed to it from Apache (through `snapcgi`).

-It knows about the `snapserver-core-plugins` and handles the `snapbackend`.
+It knows about the `snapserver-core-plugins` and handles many of the basics of the `snapbackend` tool.

 ## snapserver-core-plugins

-This is a long list of plugins that make the system work in a very module way.
+This is a long list of plugins that make the system work in a very modular way.
 For example, the password plugin is used to handle user passwords.

 At this point, the core plugins are those that are part of Snap! by